-After having seeded your first nodes, or even at the launch of your Community Network, if you want to interconnect your network with other people and services than your own, or simply make new network deployments, you may need to access to existing infrastructure.
+After having seeded your first nodes, or even at the launch of your community network, if you want to interconnect your network with other people and services than your own, or simply make new network deployments, you may need access to existing infrastructure.

-In some case, this will be very easy.
-If you want to connect your local network to the Internet, you might find that there is a telecom company (often called a transit operator) operating in the area with which you can contract so that they can collect your traffic and carry it to and from the global Internet.
+In some cases, this will be very easy.
+If you want to connect your local network to the internet, you might find that there is a telecom company (often called a transit operator) operating in the area with which you can contract so that they can collect your traffic and carry it to and from the global internet.
 In others cases, you will want to expand your network to reach out to new members of the community.
 You can expand your network by using the networks of other entities.
-It can be another telecom infrastructure which you would like to use by renting some capacity to the telecom provider managing it.
+It can be another telecom infrastructure which you would like to use by renting some capacity from the telecom provider managing it.
 It can also be a water supply system, an electrical grid, railways, or any other physical network that can be used to deploy your own cables much more cheaply than would have otherwise been possible.

-In any case, such infrastructures will likely be owned by a larger private company, or in some case by local governments.
+In any case, such infrastructures will likely be owned by a larger private company, or in some cases by local governments.
 This is a bit more tricky.
 The good news is that the law is on your side.
 In 2014, the European Union adopted a Directive to encourage the development of high-speed digital networks.
-EU legislation requires that national and local administrations facilitate as much as possible the deployment of high speed network.
+EU legislation requires that national and local administrations facilitate as much as possible the deployment of high-speed networks.
 The goal is precisely to make your life easier.

 - When you ask for a permit to deploy network components on existing physical networks, those operating these networks have to give you an answer within four months. - National and local administrations should provide information about existing physical infrastructure.
-If they do not, you can directly ask network operators to give you information regarding their own facility, so you can have a better idea of what is possible and needed for your own deployments. - The entities running such infrastructure can only refuse you access for "objectives reasons." - Access to existing infrastructure should be given to you on "fair and reasonable terms" (including technical or operational conditions and of course, the price charged to let you access the facility).
-These conditions cannot be disproportionate or discriminatory. - If for one reason or another you have a conflict with another network operator, there is a specific procedure fast and accessible available in your country.
-Your national regulation authority can give you further information if needed.
-You can find your national authority on the list maintained by the EU.
+If they do not, you can directly ask network operators to give you information regarding their own facilities, so you can have a better idea of what is possible and needed for your own deployments.
+The entities running such infrastructure can only refuse you access for "objective reasons". - Access to existing infrastructure should be given to you on "fair and reasonable terms" (including technical or operational conditions and of course, the price charged to let you access the facilities).
+These conditions cannot be disproportionate or discriminatory.

+If for one reason or another you have a conflict with another network operator, there is a specific, fast and accessible procedure available in your country.
+Your national regulatory authority can give you further information if needed.
+You can find your national authority on the "Telecommunications national regulatory authorities" list maintained by the EU Commission.

 Unfortunately, more often than not, these favourable requirements are not actually enforced either by states or regular telecom operators.

-In Spain and France as the following Stories tell, Community Networks have decided to stand up for their rights and protest against unfair and discriminatory policies.
+In Spain and France, as the following stories illustrate, community networks have decided to stand up for their rights and protest against unfair and discriminatory policies.

+Story #29: guifi.

+net denounces the

+non-application

-Story # 29: Guifi.net denounces the non-application of the European telecommunication and competition regulation (October 2018)
+of the European

+telecommunication

+and competition

+regulation (October

+2018)

-Today (October 26th, 2018), the guifi.net Foundation lodges a complaint before the European Ombudsman.
-It urges the European Commission to act against the bad practices happening within Member States and to ensure compliance with the EU Telecommunications and Competition law.
+Today (26 October 2018), the guifi. net Foundation lodges a complaint before the European Ombudsman.
+It urges the European Commission to act against the bad practices happening within member states and to ensure compliance with the EU telecommunications and competition law.

-The complaint describes actions in conflict of economic interest, bad practices and barriers to entry that exist in all areas of the Spanish State.
+The complaint describes actions in conflict with economic interest, bad practices and barriers to entry that exist in all areas of the Spanish state.